 • Plan the delivery of care for patients to improve and maintain their periodontal health

 • Obtain a detailed dental history from patients and evaluate their medical history as well as undertake a complete periodontal examination

 • Provide preventive oral care to patients and liaise with dentists over the treatment of tooth decay, periodontal disease and tooth wear.

 • Undertake above and below the gum scaling and root cleaning using manual and powered instruments

 • Give patients advice on how to stop smoking.

 Your first full appointment will take around 45 minutes.
 At this appointment we’ll take a full medical and social history, update records and do an assessment of your teeth, After this, future appointments will last around 30 minutes.

 Until 1st May 2013, if you wanted to make an appointment with a dental hygienist you would have to see a dentist.
 However, this rule has now changed and so you can now book directly with a dental hygienist offering a ‘direct access service’.

 If your dentist does not have an hygienist, or you’re not registered at a dental practice yet but would like to book a private hygienist appointment, then please call us on 01872 242 444.
-Alison Brown, River Practice’s resident hygienist, is available for appointments on Friday mornings and at other times by arrangement.
+Alison Brown, River Practice’s resident hygienist, is available for appointments on Thursdays and at other times by arrangement.

 If our hygienist notices that you may need other general dental treatment, she’ll refer you back to your general dentist with her findings.
 Don’t worry if you’re not registered with a general dentist; we can give you a list of dentists in the local area for you to choose from.
 Our aim is that your visit/s with Alison will give you the confidence to visit a dentist if you have had worries about doing so.